smuellerDD/esdm/README.md

 * `botan-rng`: A small sample class for usage with Botan starting with version 3.0 is provided.
 Use it either by linking to `libesdm-botan-rng.so` or include it to your code-base.

+* `esdm-server-signal-helper`: This small tool is used to support proper quiescing of the ESDM server when the system suspends or sleeps.
+When invoking this tool with the `--suspend --pid <ESDM-Server-PID-file>` it notifies the ESDM server to prepare for suspending/sleeping.
+Conversely when the tool is used with the option `--resume` it informs the ESDM server about the system wakeup.
+The associated systemd unit files of `esdm-server-suspend.service` and `esdm-server-resume.service` obtain the suspend/resume trigger.

 IMPORTANT NOTE: The RPC interfaces between the components are present to ensure there is a proper security domain separation.
 The RPC protocol is not considered